cse112-sp20/Clubhouse-Dungeons/docs/Design_Decision.md

 ## 6. Why Puppeteer?

     Puppeteer provides a simple framework that automates end to end testing for our extension.
-We were able to use it to automatically install our extension into a fresh Chromium browser, log in, and interact with various features through the same UI that the end user would be exposed to.
+We were able to use it to automatically install our extension into a fresh Chromium browser, log in, and interact with various features throughthe same UI that the end user would be exposed to.
 This is important to test so that we can be sure that we can be sure that the end user experience functions properly.
 Using puppeteer to do this, however, allows us to integrate these tests into our testing pipeline rather than just manually testing features every time.